 2Merk Whitepaper “U.S. Investors Over Exposed to U.S. Dollar Risk?”
 Published June 2011

-3S&P 500 exposure is achieved through the use of S&P500 ETFs and futures; U.S. cash, net is reduced by 2.8% reflecting exposure to S&P 500 futures.
-Conversely, 2.8% of the S&P 500 exposure is due to futures.
+3S&P 500 exposure is achieved through the use of S&P500 ETFs and futures; U.S. cash, net is reduced by -8.6% reflecting exposure to S&P 500 futures.
+Conversely, -8.6% of the S&P 500 exposure is due to futures.
 All percentages are of total net assets.
 Holdings are before settlements, if any.
-A component of U.S. cash, net is 5.0% Citigroup Dollars on Deposit Custody Account.

 4The Fund may invest substantially in forward foreign currency contracts or other derivative instruments.
-The settlement dates for all net open forward foreign currency contracts entered into as of April 30, 2013 were 05/15/13 and 05/29/2013.
-Because delivery and settlement of forward contracts takes place in the future, the Fund will retain the assets it intends to use to settle the contracts and invest these assets in exchange traded products and common stocks that expose the Fund to U.S. equities.
+Delivery and settlement of forward contracts takes place in the future, the Fund will retain the assets it intends to use to settle the contracts and invest these assets in exchange traded products and common stocks that expose the Fund to U.S. equities.
 The value of such investments (to the extent used to cover the Fund’s net exposure under the forward foreign currency contracts and similar instruments) and forward contracts and other instruments that provide investment exposure to U.S. equities and currencies will be counted for purposes of the Fund’s 80% policy.

 As with any mutual fund product, there is no guarantee that the fund will achieve its goals.
 Investment return and principal value will vary and shares may be worth more or less at redemption than at original purchase; the Fund is not a substitute for a money market fund.
 Investors should consider the investment objectives, risks and charges and expenses of the Merk Currency Enhanced U.S. Equity Fund carefully before investing.
 The prospectus contains this and other information about the Merk Currency Enhanced U.S. Equity Fund.
 To obtain a prospectus, please download it now or call (866) MERK FUND.
 The prospectus should be read carefully before investing.